int128/datadog-actions-metrics/README.md

   - Runner label inferred from the workflow file if available
   - e.g. `ubuntu-latest`

+By default, this action sends the job metrics only for the default branch.

 ### Step

 This action sends the following metrics to Datadog: